Article

 The ICRC works very hard to prevent aid from being diverted and over the years, it has developed internal policies and due-diligence measures to mitigate the risk of aid diversion.
 This includes supplier and contractor screening, careful needs assessments, direct implementation and oversight of activities, and the auditing of distribution processes.

-Anywhere in the world, where the ICRC observes a violation of international humanitarian law, we address it directly with the parties in a confidential manner.
+Anywhere in the world, where the ICRC observes a violation of international humanitarian law, we address it directly with the parties in a bilateral and confidential manner.

 • The ICRC provides documents – called Attestations of Detention (AoD) – which certify that an individual has been detained.
-This is a humanitarian activity undertaken by the ICRC in many places around the world, in line with the Fourth Geneva Convention of 1949.
+This is a humanitarian activity undertaken by the ICRC in many places around the world, in line with its mandate.
 Such a document in Israel is issued based on notification from the detaining authority.
 The ICRC is not involved in any stipend payment program involving the Palestinian Authority.

 • We are aware of a report on social media posts allegedly made from a personal account of an ICRC staff member.
 The views posted do not reflect those of the ICRC, which is a neutral and impartial humanitarian organization that works to alleviate the suffering of individuals affected by conflict on all sides.
 All ICRC staff members agree to, and are bound by, a code of conduct and we are investigating this matter thoroughly in line with our procedures, values, and principles.